Piezoline - worth knowing about piezo mechanics

 For dynamical motions, all power supplies from piezosystem jena have a modulation input for each channel.
 So it is possible to generate oscillations given by a function generator via the modulation input.
-The electrical properties of piezoelectrical actuators are such that they act as capacitors with a high inner resistance of typically 1010Ω. electrical capacitance of:
+The electrical properties of piezoelectric actuators are such that they act as capacitors with a high inner resistance of typically 109Ω.

-For static and quasi-static applications the current needed does not play any role.
-Because of their high resistance piezoelectrical actuators practically do not need current to hold a position.
-They can also hold a position after separation from the power supply (please consider the safety instructions!).
-For dynamical applications we should consider the problem of charge and discharge the large capacitances C. The maximum current imax that would be needed for the actuator is:
+For static and quasi-static applications, the current consumption does not matter.
+Because of their high resistance piezoelectric actuators do not need current to hold a position.
+They can also hold a position after separation from the power supply (Please consider the safety instructions!
+We strongly recommend not to do this, the actuator keeps the stored voltage and this is extremely dangerous).
+For dynamic applications we have to consider the problem of charging and discharging the capacitance C. The current I that is needed for the actuator is:

-The amount of the current needed can be very high for dynamical operations, so the rise time of the voltage and so on of the motion is often determined by the maximum current of the power supply.
-For a dynamical operation with a sinusoidal function, the maximum current imax is determined by:
+The amount of the current needed can be very high for dynamic operations, so the slope of the voltage is often limited by the maximum current of the amplifier.
+For a dynamic operation with a sinusoidal function, the maximum current Imax is determined by:

 f – frequency (in Hz)